aroundu403/AroundU/backend/README.md

 ### How to spin up the SparkServer

-1. Sign in to your gcloud account.
-Make sure you have IAM access to the database
-2. Add environment variable such as database password, which should be set up in previous step.
+1. Add environment variable such as database password, which should be set up in previous step.
 Again, contact @John if you don't know them
-3. run SparkServer (preferably using Intellij 'Run SparkServer.main()' feature)
+2. run SparkServer (preferably using Intellij 'Run SparkServer.main()' feature)
     1. Once the server is running, Postman is used to test relevant data access and transfer

 ### How to deploy to GCP cloud engine